8 Red Flags You Hired the Wrong Dev Shop

 Within 30 days, make a decision.
 Either set measurable improvement targets (repo access, weekly reports, test coverage number) with a hard deadline, or begin the exit.
 Our step-by-step exit guide covers the mechanics, and if you need someone to manage the transition, the 5 warning signs you need technical leadership will help you decide.

 Before you hire the next team, don’t fall into the outsourcing trap twice.
-Ask for a sample weekly report, a real test coverage number, and a contract with milestone-based code ownership.
-Those three requests filter out 80% of bad agencies.
+Ask for a sample weekly report, a real test coverage number, and a contract with milestone-based code ownership - in our rescues, these are the three requests bad agencies refuse.